ChALkeR/notes/On-decision-making-part-1.md

  * _(minor)_ Technically, it's possible to bring in an issue for a resolution/vote almost immediately before a CTC meeting and get a resolution there either from consensus of present members or a vote.
 The problem here is that if this goes really quickly, some input from non-present CTC members could be missing, and if they were present — opinions of other memebers could have changed through a regular discussion.
    I think that this is minor, as we don't actually jump to voting without a prior discussion.
    That said, we _could_ specify a time slot that an issue should have been labeled as `ctc-review` before being brought to the meeting (or a similar way to inform CTC members in advance for private topics).
- * `ctc-agenda` rules assume that it could be assigned only when the consensus-seeking process among CTC memebrs have previously failed.
+ * ~`ctc-agenda` rules assume that it could be assigned only when the consensus-seeking process among CTC memebrs have previously failed.
 It doesn't look that that is accurately followed.
 Most likely it's a documentation issue.
-See [#11325](https://github.com/nodejs/node/issues/11325).
+See [#11325](https://github.com/nodejs/node/issues/11325).~ _Upd 2017-10-30: this has been fixed._

 ### What should be noted when changing anything
   * In most cases, the established process works good — that should not be broken.